RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_user_interface_bil.md

-Implement the User Interface
+# Implement the User Interface
-===

-In this step you will learn how to add a user interface to your plug-in, through which end users can configure the verification settings at runtime.
+Add a user interface to your plug-in through which end users can configure verification settings at runtime.

-Add a User Control
+## Add a User Control
---

-Implement the graphical user interface by adding a user control, which you can name e.g. **SettingsUI.cs**.
-This is the interface that users will see when configuring the file type plug-in in Var:ProductName through e.g. **File** > **Options** > **File Types**.
-Our simple bilingual verifier will implement two settings through with users can enable/disable the word count check and specify the maximum number of words.
-First, add a check box to the user control, which you call ```cb_CheckWordArt```.
+Implement the graphical user interface by adding a user control, for example **SettingsUI.cs**.
+This is the interface users see when configuring the file type plug-in in `Var:ProductName` through **File** > **Options** > **File Types**.
+Our simple bilingual verifier implements two settings:

+- Enable or disable the word count check
+- Specify the maximum number of words

-Furthermore, add a text field control element (named ```txt_MaxWordCount```) into which users can enter the maximum number of words allowed for WordArt objects at runtime.
-The default value should be 3.
+Add a check box named `cb_CheckWordArt` to the user control.
+Also add a text field control named `txt_MaxWordCount` where users enter the maximum number of words allowed for WordArt objects.
+Set the default value to 3.

-The user control should look as shown below:
+The user control should look as follows:

 ![excel_verifier_simplified_gui](images/excel_verifier_simplified_gui.jpg)

-Now switch to the code view of your newly-added user control.
-Your class needs to reference the following namespace:
+Switch to the code view of your user control.
+Your class requires this namespace:

-* **Sdl.FileTypeSupport.Framework.Core.Settings**
+- `Sdl.FileTypeSupport.Framework.Core.Settings`

-The Settings Bundle
+## The Settings Bundle
---

 Each plug-in uses a settings bundle to store and retrieve settings.
-The mechanism for doing that is provided in a separate class called ```VerifierSettings```, which we will implement later (see [Loading and Saving the Settings](loading_and_saving_the_settings_bil.md)).
-For now, we create an object based on the ```VerifierSettings``` class, through which we access the plug-in properties:
+A separate class called `VerifierSettings` handles this mechanism (see [Loading and Saving the Settings](loading_and_saving_the_settings_bil.md)).
+Create an object based on the `VerifierSettings` class to access the plug-in properties:

 # [C#](#tab/tabid-1)
 ```cs
 VerifierSettings _settings;
 ```
-***

-Initialize the Plug-in User Interface
+## Initialize the Plug-in User Interface
---

-When the user raises the plug-in user interface, the control element should be set according to what is stored in the settings bundle, which is handled through the ```_settings``` object (which we declared previously).
+When the user opens the plug-in user interface, set the control element according to what is stored in the settings bundle.
+Use the `_settings` object (declared previously) to handle this:

 # [C#](#tab/tabid-2)
 ```cs